Ylvauk/react-giphy-searcher-test/README.md

 </svg>
 ```

+Save and close the file.
+Then, import the file into the SearchHeader.js as `import logo from '../giphy-searcher-logo.svg';`

-In the SearchHeader, replace the `h1` element with the following:
+Now, in the SearchHeader component return statement, replace the `h1` element with the following:

 ```jsx
 <div className="brand">